Yesterday Origins: Plot

-However, as shown in an flashback, Pauline had swapped out the coin of judgment, one of the central ingredients.
-After being forced to drink the potion and being murdered, Pauline returns to life, and Baxter commits suicide, not realizing Pauline was already immortal.
+However, as shown in a flashback, Pauline had swapped out the coin of judgment, one of the central ingredients.
+After being forced to drink the potion and being murdered, Pauline returns to life and Baxter commits suicide, not realizing Pauline was already immortal.

-Yesterday reads the book of the flesh again, and realizes he's been immortal even before he met Gine's, instead returning as a child rather than an adult.
-After making the reversal potion, Gines shoots John and then commits suicide.
+Yesterday reads the Book of the Flesh again, and realizes he's been immortal even before he met Ginés, instead returning as a child rather than an adult.
+After making the reversal potion, Ginés shoots John and then commits suicide.
 Pauline briefly considers drinking the potion as well, before John reappears as a baby.

 Development

 Following Pendulo Studios' unsuccessful crowdfunding campaign for its project Day One in September 2012, the developer neared bankruptcy and entered a two-year period of inactivity.
 Crowdfunding had been the company's attempt to survive after it was unable to secure a traditional publisher.
 Pendulo's Juan Miguel Marín recalled the period as "a bad time", while Albert Garciá of La Vanguardia noted that "the future of this company was uncertain" at the time.
 The developer's disappearance ended in mid-December 2014, when the studio signed a deal with Microïds to create an unannounced new adventure game.
 Its development began "immediately", according to Pendulo.
 The project was revealed as Yesterday Origins in May 2015.

 Pendulo attempted to make Yesterday Origins harder than its last several games, following a yearslong trend of reducing the difficulty of each successive title in response to market demands.
 The company's Josué Monchan estimated that the game was at least "twice as long as its predecessor".
 Pendulo chose the prequel-sequel format in an effort to make the game equally understandable and enjoyable for both series newcomers and players of the original Yesterday, according to Monchan.

 While Pendulo had previously developed games with a proprietary game engine, Yesterday Origins was made in Unity.
 The team later called this "the most brutal change" in project management that Pendulo had undergone.